Bert Olmstead: Retirement

 Following his fifth Stanley Cup win, with Toronto, the New York Rangers claimed Olmstead in the Intra-League Draft on June 4, 1962.
 This came as a surprise to Olmstead, who refused to report to the team.
 The Canadiens offered to acquire him from the Rangers, within a month; Olmstead demanded an immediate trade.
 Since no deal came, he retired at the age of 35.
 During his 14-year NHL career, Olmstead scored 181 goals and 421 assists, for 602 points; in the playoffs, he collected 59 points, in 115 games.
-In his 14 seasons, Olmstead appeared in the Stanley Cup final 11 times.
+In his 14 seasons, Olmstead appeared in the Stanley Cup Finals 11 times.
 He won five times, four of them with the Montreal Canadiens, and once with the Toronto Maple Leafs.

 After retiring from playing, Olmstead attempted coaching.
 In the 1965–66 season, Olmstead coached the Vancouver Canucks, of the WHL; he finished with a 33–35–4 record, for a .486 winning percentage.
 In the 1967–68 season, Olmstead coached the expansion Oakland Seals, in the NHL.
 Olmstead did not last the full season, stepping aside after 64 games, having only won 11 games, with a .297 winning percentage.